memphisdev/save-zakar-hackathon/README guidelines.md

 **To stay updated on the official start of the Hackathon, please join us on our discord channel and Twitter**

 ## Hackathon key details 🔑 ##
-* You have a week to create a wildfire early warning system using Memphis.dev, Streamlit, and Supabase.
+* You have a week to create a wildfire early warning system using Memphis.dev and Streamlit.
 * You can work on your project and time and submit it via ///
 * Submission deadline is Monday, August 7, 2023
 * Winners will be announced on ///

 # Prizes 🎁 #
 The prizes will be rewarded in 5 different categories.
-One winner per category will be announced on August 10th.

 **Main categories**:
 * Most creative and impressive visualization
 * Most informative visualization
 * Most accurate solution
 * Most interesting architecture or algorithm

+  # The challenge

 # Submission #
 * Submit your project via one of the team members Dev.to account